 On-Site Promotion

-While the goal is to encourage potential visitors to download Bloomberg Connects before they visit, we know that many people will not have the app installed when they arrive on-site.
-With that in mind, identifying places on-site to prompt a download and educating your visitor services team about your guide will help maximize on-site usage.
+While we recommend that you encourage your potential visitors to access or download Bloomberg Connects before they visit, we know that many people will be encountering Bloomberg Connects for the first time when they arrive at your space.
+With that in mind, you should identify places on-site to prompt accessing your guide, plus educate your visitor services team about your guide as it will help maximize on-site usage.
 Institutions that are most successful in driving on-site usage use a combination of well-placed signs and well-scripted visitor services staffers.

 On-Site Signage